Deed in Lieu of Foreclosure

 According to a recent press release, the FTC has filed more than 40 cases against fraudulent mortgage relief services since 2008.
 This suggests that such practices might be quite common.
 Homeowners should always be on guard against potential scams, and should gather as much information as possible about mortgage relief or other debt defense companies before making payments.

-The Attorneys at Vaughn and Weber have experience in Loan Modification Negotiation and Foreclosure Defense.
+The Attorneys at Vaughn, Weber & Prakope, PLLC have experience in Loan Modification Negotiation and Foreclosure Defense.
 If you have any questions about these areas and would like to schedule a free consultation, call our office at 516-858-2620 today to schedule a free consultation.

 National Mortgage Servicer Settlement Progress Report